luckyguy73/codelab-friendlychat-web/README.md

+Edit:  I completed the web codelab under the 'web-start' folder and it is deployed at https://friendlychat-diamond.web.app/

 # Firebase Codelab: FriendlyChat

 This is the source code for the Firebase FriendlyChat codelab.
 It includes start and end versions of the